ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [34:50](https://youtu.be/YB8o_5qjNBc?t=2083)**

 **Justin Drake**: In parallel to Phase 1 & Phase 2, the research team is doing is more education about Phase 0.
+Educational documents have been made.

-On July 15th 1:00 PM GMT there will be a 2nd Ethereum 2.0 AMA, great opportunity to ask and answer questions related to your implementation work.
+On July 15th 1:00 PM GMT there will be a 2nd Ethereum 2.0 AMA, an opportunity to ask questions related to your implementation work.

-Now that the spec is frozen, if you have questions about the design, feel free to reach out.
-I'm, for example, Justin Drake on Telegram.
+Now that the spec is frozen, feel free to reach out with questions about the design.
+I'm Justin Drake on Telegram.

 #### 3.3.2 [Phase 1](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/)

 **Timestamp: [29:08](https://youtu.be/YB8o_5qjNBc)**

-**Vitalik Buterin**: On research-side there's a list of To-Do's for Proof-of-Custody and Shard Blocks
+**Vitalik Buterin**: On research-side there's a list of To-Do's for Proof-of-Custody and Shard Blocks.

-Discovered that our approach to light clients that involved Fiat Shimmering and Active Experts didn't particularly make sense.
+Discovered our approach to light clients, involving Fiat Shimmering and Active Experts, didn't make sense.

-Simpler approach: Sign over the committee's route and allow clients to verify the committee's route directly.
-Simplifies and reduces the cost of the client protocol.

-But still some decision to make around what the committees are for each slot and how those committees change.
+Found a simpler approach: Sign over the committee's route and allow clients to verify the committee's route directly.
+There's still some decisions to what committees are for each slot and how those committees change.

-I'd base some of the trade-offs between the properties of light clients and properties of old clients and different kinds of efficiency and safety properties.
 In general:
-  * Phase 0 including in the blocks some of the routes of the persist crosslink committees
+  * Phase 0, including in the blocks a route of the crosslink committees should be fine
-  * Phase 1 including a route of the persistent committees
+  * Phase 1, including a route of the persistent committees

-We get a nice, really efficient, light clients.
-Worst-case: only slightly less efficient, in terms of bytes-per-second, than Bitcoin block headers.
-Best-case: Much more efficient.
+We get nice, really efficient, light clients.
 There's still just parameters to decide.

-Figuring out the exact structure of data in crosslinks; the tradeoff between packing the data tightly versus putting the data for each of the Block headers into a consistent position.
+Figuring out the exact structure of data in crosslinks.

-Recently I'm leaning towards packing the data tightly, taking the data for each block-header and block, placing them beside each other.
-It's one of the possible approaches, not the only.

 Not too much to do on the Shard Block side.

-Have a PR which, among other things, it switches from multiple attestations and a proposers signature to just having one signature that includes a proposer in the attestations.
-That there as an option as well.
+Have a PR which switches from multiple attestations and a proposers signature to just having one signature that includes a proposer in the attestations.
+That's an option as well.

 Not seeing any unexpected difficulties on the Phase 1 side.
 It's looking better and better.

 **Justin Drake**: To add on Phase 1, we're likely to have some cryptanalysis done.
-Kovatovich analyze the cryptography that used there.
+We might have Kovatovich analyze the cryptography used there.

 One of the primitives we're using is the Lujon symbol, as a PRF.
-It would still be good to have it audited because it's an assumption that's not used in production right now.
+It would still be good to have it audited because it's an assumption not used in production right now.

 #### 3.3.3 [Phase 2](https://docs.ethhub.io/ethereum-roadmap/ethereum-2.0/eth-2.0-phases/)